Steve Peacocke: Career

 Peacocke appeared in the short play festival Brand Spanking New with actress Bel Deliá, in playwright/director Augusta Supple's work Interrupting Grace directed by Nick Curnow, and also on Supple's later venture Stories from the 428.
 He also had a role in Kit Brookman's It Was Raining All Afternoon.

-Peacocke began his on-screen acting career in 2006 when he appeared in a small role in the Australian film Suburban Mayhem.
+Peacocke began his screen acting career in 2006 when he appeared in a small role in the Australian film Suburban Mayhem.
 He started appearing on television in 2007, when he played the role of Zeb Hall in the medical drama series All Saints.
-His other television credits include Packed to the Rafters, Rake and East West 101.
+His other television credits include episodes of Packed to the Rafters, Rake, and East West 101.
 He also appeared in the television film Emerald Falls in 2008, which starred Georgie Parker.
 Peacocke played a role in a parody of Rihanna's "Umbrella" music video called "Drifting in my cappella" with 1BUCK80.
 Peacocke appears in the 2011 feature film Burning Man, with Matthew Goode and Bojana Novakovic.

 In early 2011, Peacocke received the role of Darryl "Brax" Braxton, a local River Boy, on the Australian soap opera Home and Away.
 Peacocke also revealed his plans to work in the United States in the future.
 In 2012, Peacocke won the Logie Award for Most Popular New Male Talent.
 The following year, he won the Most Popular Actor award.
 He also received a nomination for the Gold Logie Award for Most Popular Personality on Australian Television.
 Peacocke announced his departure from Home and Away in February 2015.
 He filmed his final scenes in late 2014 and he made his last on-screen appearance 10 June 2015.
 Two months later, Peacocke returned to Home and Away to shoot scenes for a storyline which aired in late 2015.

 Peacocke appears as Nic in Whiskey Tango Foxtrot, an adaptation of Kim Barker's memoir The Taliban Shuffle.
 He also appears in the adaptation of Me Before You as Nathan, opposite Emilia Clarke and Sam Claflin.
 Peacocke then starred as Detective Josh Levine in the 2016 Australian television series Wanted.
 He also appeared in the comedy film Cooped Up.